covert-labs/covert-labs.github.io/_posts/2019-05-05-security-data-science-learning-resources.md

 share: true
 ---

 This short post catalogs some resources that may be useful for those interested in security data science.
 It is not meant to be an exhaustive list.
-It is meant to be a currated list to help you get started.
+It is meant to be a curated list to help you get started.

 ### Staying Current with Security Data Science